-The stakeholders should be consulted and consulted about, regarding all of these different risks, and to make the process more efficient, you can use a risk management software like nTask.
+The stakeholders should be consulted and consulted, regarding all of these different risks, and to make the process more efficient, you can use risk management software like nTask.

-You as a manager need to share your risk management process of your construction process with all of the crew members and the stakeholders associated with the project.
-This information that you are going to share with the stakeholders is going to helps you to evaluate its effectiveness.
+You as a manager need to share the risk management process of your construction process with all of the crew members and the stakeholders associated with the project.
+This information that you are going to share with the stakeholders is going to help you to evaluate its effectiveness.

 How?
 Well, all of them are going to share their reviews regarding the process that will help you to re-evaluate your plan and make changes according to the needs and requirements of the situation at hand.

 Construction risk management is particularly important because it involves human lives.
 You are not only working with material resources but also human resources.
 The risks involves have to be identified and tracked meticulously to make the project as secure as possible.